perl-foundation-outreach/season-of-docs-ideas/proposal-2021.md

   requesting clarifications where needed, and also prioritizing them in agreement with the volunteers also participating on the project.

-* Initiate piecewise work on those big issues, creating pull request that span at most one file.
+* Initiate piece-wise work on those big issues, creating pull request that span at most one file.
 These PRs will be automatically checked for common pitfalls, and reviewed so that they can be improved, if needed.
 During this work, help will be available from the Raku IRC